DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.03/le1.03.2.md

    - A request for their feedback on your plan, and any issues you may have missed.

-## Step 3
+## Submit

-- Submit your writeup in Canvas as text, or as a file.
+Submit your writeup in Canvas as text, or as a file.

+## Stretch

+Customers will frequently use opportunities like this to sneak in additional features or desired changes.
+It's not that they're necessarily trying to get something for nothing, it's natural; we do the same thing sometimes submitting reviews in the app store, wanting new features, etc.

+Identify what sorts of features you think your customer might ask for in a situation like this.

+- Should you go along with it and promise them the new items?
+- Why or why not?